fancyremarker/flux/doc/MQL.md

 "client:gravity:action" are prefixes of the event namespace.
-When triggered, each handler expands its targets list into a list of key names, each of which represent sets of values, and performs an action on the expanded key names using the value specified by "add" or "countFrequency".
-In the two "add" handlers, the specified value is added to a set of the most recent values seen, while the "countFrequency" operation keeps track of the top 10 values seen.
+When triggered, each handler expands its targets list into a list of key names, each of which represent sets of values, and performs an action on the expanded key names using the value specified by "add" or "count_frequency".
+In the two "add" handlers, the specified value is added to a set of the most recent values seen, while the "count_frequency" operation keeps track of the top 10 values seen.

 Identifiers in MQL are either:
 * Single-quoted literals like `'unique'` above, which evaluate to themselves
 * Keys from the triggering event's attributes, which evaluate to their respective values
-* Built-in variables like `@eventName`, `@requestIP`, or `@day` above, which evaluate to strings on the server - `@eventName` evaluates to the namespace of the triggering event, `@requestIP` returns the IP associated with the event and `@day` evaluates to a label describing the current day on the server.
+* Built-in variables like `@event_name`, `@request_ip`, or `@day` above, which evaluate to strings on the server - `@event_name` evaluates to the namespace of the triggering event, `@request_ip` returns the IP associated with the event and `@day` evaluates to a label describing the current day on the server.